 Should You Be Renting Your Property Out Furnished or Unfurnished?

-At LOFT, we specialists in providing landlords with affordable, quality furniture.
+We’re specialists in providing landlords with affordable, quality furniture.
 Our goal is to ensure your tenants have everything they need to live comfortably, while reducing the amount of stress and cost involved for you.